 The BOOTMGR is missing error is quite common in Windows Vista and Windows 7.
 Sometimes, when you press the Power button of your computer, you get a black screen saying "BOOTMGR is missing, Press CTRL+ALT+D to restart.", but when you did as what you are suggested, the error appears again.
 This error happens even when you're installing another Windows 7 system to the existed ones.
 Luckily, there's a method to repair this common headache.

 It's actually not as hard as you'd imagine repairing a "BOOTMGR is missing" error, as long as you've got the right things prepared.
 To fix the "BOOTMGR is missing" error is why this article comes in.

 This method requires you to have a Windows bootable disk or Windows Installation DVD.
-First make sure your computer is booted up from USB/CD/DVD drive and then follow the instructions below to repair this error.
+First, make sure your computer is booted up from the USB/CD/DVD drive and then follow the instructions below to repair this error.

-2. In the open screen, choose your preferred language, time currency and Keyboard.
-Mouse over and click the "Repair your computer." option in the bottom left side.
+2. In the open screen, choose your preferred language, time currency, and Keyboard.
+Mouse over and click the "Repair your computer." option on the bottom left side.

 3. Depending on what system(s) you have installed, Windows will try to locate the installation destination for Windows Vista or Windows 7.

 4. Recovery Options will show up and click Startup Repair.

 5. A message "Startup Repair is checking your system for problems ..." will appear.